Tagline: Where shopping will cost you an arm and a leg.

 After watching his girlfriend Linda (Karrie Emerson) catch a stray laser from a shorting Killbot, dillweed Rick Stanton (Russell Todd) decides to mount a nearby electric cart, driving at 2 mph into the mechanical menace and electrocuting himself to death in the process.

 Most Absurd Dialogue

 While busy making out, Greg and Suzie stop for an impromptu exchange.

 Greg: You smell like pepperoni.

 Suzie: Well, if that’s how you feel…

 Greg: I like pepperoni.

+Chopping mall is a heady brew of commercial goodness guaranteed to intoxicate horror fans ― especially those trash connoisseurs with a critical eye for the scandalously inept.
 Any movie that could have ended an hour before it did has a plot hole the size of a chasm.
 If only someone had realised that all they had to do was shut off the power to the escalators!
 Killbots have wheels, people!
 Wheels!
-Actually, they’re known as tank threads.
+Actually, they’re known as tank treads.